 Hi, I’m Grace.

-As an instructor in the undergraduate classroom, my interest in thinking critically about how we arrange and design information informs a pedagogical approach that foregrounds epistemology: I use literature as a way to push students to think about how we learn to know things, reminding them that the organization of information is never perfectly neutral or transparent.
-I’ve taught college courses in American literature, European philosophy, and critical data studies, in addition to K-12 classes in ESL and digital publishing.
+As an instructor in the undergraduate classroom, I use literature and other cultural artifacts to help students think about how we learn to know things, reminding them that the organization of information is never perfectly neutral or transparent.
+I’ve taught courses in critical data studies, American literature, and “Western” philosophy, in addition to K-12 classes in ESL and digital publishing.